IBM/integrity-enforcer/docs/README_EASY_SETUP.md

     oc project integrity-enforcer-ns
     ```

 3. Setup environment

-    - `IE_ENV=remote` refers to the cluster RedHat OpenShift cluster including ROKS
+    - `IE_ENV=remote` refers to a RedHat OpenShift cluster
     - `IE_NS=integrity-enforcer-ns` refers to a namespace where IE to be deployed
     - `IE_REPO_ROOT` refers to root directory of the cloned `integrity-enforcer` source repository